Soulyman Allouch

-Soulyman Allouch (سليمان علوش; ⵙⵓⵍⴰⵉⵎⴰⵏ ⵄⵍⵓⵛ; born 26 January 2002), also spelled Soulaïman, is a Dutch professional footballer who plays as a forward for Azerbaijan Premier League club Sabail.
+Soulyman Allouch (سليمان علوش; ⵙⵓⵍⴰⵉⵎⴰⵏ ⵄⵍⵓⵛ; born 26 January 2002), also spelled Soulaïman, is a Dutch professional footballer who plays as a forward for Moroccan club MAS Fès.

 Club career

 AZ

 Allouch began his youth career at RKSV Pancratius before moving to AFC and eventually Ajax.
 However, in September 2017, he was released from Ajax following an incident.
 Later that year, he found a new home in the youth academy of AZ, where he developed into a youth international.
 In 2019, he signed a contract extension until 2022.

 His professional debut in the Eerste Divisie for Jong AZ came on 13 September 2019, in an away match against Jong PSV, which ended in a 3–2 loss.
 Allouch entered the game in the 71st minute, replacing Félix Correia.

 In 2021, an injury sidelined him for an extended period, but he made a triumphant return in November 2021.
 His impressive performance led to a contract extension until 2024, with an option for an additional year in March 2022.
 During the 2022–23 season, Allouch scored six goals and provided seven assists in his first 20 appearances.
 In October 2022, Allouch was honoured with the Bronze Shield for being named Best Talent of the first period of the Eerste Divisie, sparking interest from other clubs.